 Forestry and Agricultural Productivity - Most of this Conservation Priority Area has Important Forest Soils, most notably Class IA that is highly suitable for northern hardwood production.
 About 25% of the area also has Agricultural Soils of Local Significance.
 Highly productive agricultural soils are uncommon in Washington.
-Land conservation in this area would protect the productive potential of these forest and agricultural soils and the economic benefits they provide.
+Land conservation in this area would help protect the productive potential of these forest and agricultural soils and the economic benefits they provide.

 Biodiversity / Wildlife - NH Fish & Game has mapped almost this entire area as Wildlife Habitat of Highest State-wide Condition Rank.
 Its proximity to the Shedd Brook and Beards Brook Conservation Priority Areas suggest wildlife habitat corridors that should be protected from fragmentation and human disturbance.
-Land conservation in this area would support wildlife by the protection of habitat.
+Land conservation in this area would help support wildlife by the protection of habitat.

-Historic and Cultural - The site of the old #10 school is located in this Conservation Priority Area along Smith Pond Road.
-The setting is a rural Road that currently also serves as a trail in an undeveloped part of Town.
+Historic and Cultural - The site of old #8 or #10 school is located in this Conservation Priority Area along Smith Pond Road (sources are unclear as to which number school it was).
+The setting is a Class 5 Road that currently also serves as a trail in an undeveloped part of Town.
 Preserving the historic, rural setting of this historic site and its surroundings would best be done by conserving the land in the vicinity.

-Recreation - Recreation uses in this area include hiking, cross country skiing, snow shoeing, horseback riding, biking, fishing, swimming, boating, hunting and snowmobiling.
-Nearly a mile of Snowmobile Trail corridor crosses this Conservation Priority Area.
-Smith Pond, the eastern shore of which is included in this area has cold water fishing and a public boat access.
-Land conservation here would maintain the quality of the pond for fishing, and allow for continued use and potential relocation of winter and summer recreational trails.
+Recreation - Nearly a mile of Snowmobile Trail corridor crosses this Conservation Priority Area.
+Smith Pond, the eastern shore of which is included in this area has a cold water fishery and a public boat access.
+Land conservation here would help maintain the quality of the pond for fishing, and allow for continued use and potential relocation of winter recreational trails.

-Scenic Assets - The peak of Kingsbury Hill is within this Conservation Priority Area.
+Scenic Assets - The peak of Kingsbury Hill, that is clearly visible from Rte.
+31 is within this Conservation Priority Area.
 The undeveloped eastern shore of Smith Pond is also enjoyed by the residents and visitors to the pond.
 Land conservation would protect these special scenic qualities for future generations to enjoy.

-Connections and Buffers - Initiating land conservation in this area would protect this undeveloped and otherwise unprotected southeast part of Town, and make connections with the Shedd Brook and Beards Brook proposed Conservation Priority Areas.
+Connections and Buffers - There are currently no existing conservation lands contiguous to this Conservation Priority Area.
+However, initiating land conservation in this area would help protect this undeveloped and otherwise unprotected southeast part of Town, and make connections with the Shedd Brook and Beards Brook proposed Conservation Priority Areas.

-5. Highland Lake Focus Area
+E. South Central Washington / Highland Lake Focus Area

 The unifying theme for this Conservation Focus Area is the watershed of Highland Lake.
 This very long (6 miles, 712 acres) and narrow lake, very popular with seasonal residents, is primarily in the Town of Stoddard, but the northern 1/4 of the lake and much of the watershed extends into Washington.
-Bog Brook, the northern major source for the lake forms the spine of this area, which is characterized by highlands that frame the eastern and western sides of the lake basin and its source brook.
+Bog Brook, the major northern source for the lake forms the spine of this area, which is characterized by highlands that frame the eastern and western sides of the lake basin and its source brook.
 Much of the lake shore is densely populated, yet a short distance from the lake the setting is wild and roadless forest.